joseantonio2001/secure_framework/README.md

 - **Secure Secrets Management**: Guides the user in setting up and using Rails' encrypted credentials, ensuring no secret keys are ever committed to version control.
 - **Dependency Auditing**: Integrates automated vulnerability scanning for all project dependencies (gems), ensuring the application's supply chain is secure.

+### Phase 5: Auditing & Monitoring

+This component provides visibility into critical security-related activities occurring within the application.

+- **Detailed Security Logging (Lograge & Custom Logger)**: Establishes a dedicated, structured security log to record critical events such as failed login attempts and authorization failures, providing a clear audit trail.

 ## Installation & Integration

 Add this line to your application's Gemfile: